How to set up your mountain bike for winter

 Swap your brake pads

-When it’s dry, many choose to ride with organic brake pads in order to benefit from their stronger bite, and fast bed-in but when it’s wet, organic pads very quickly lose their power as they absorb moisture.
+When it’s dry, many choose to ride with organic brake pads to benefit from their stronger bite, and fast bed-in but when it’s wet, organic pads very quickly lose their power as they absorb moisture.

 Even though organic (or resin) pads offer better braking in cooler conditions, it’s wise to move to sintered, or metallic pads as we move into winter as they’re much more resilient and won't wear nearly as quickly.
 They may require a bit of heat to work at their best, but even when cool, sintered pads do a better job of slowing you down than wet organic pads.
 It’s a relatively cheap change to make, too.